 April is Oral Cancer Awareness Month, and there’s no better time to learn about the importance of early detection.
 One way to help catch oral cancer early is by performing a self-examination or an easy examination with your friend or anyone closer to you’s help on a regular basis.
-Here’s a step-by-step guide on how to do it:
+Our oncology team advises regular oral screening for high-risk individuals.
+Early detection saves lives.

 Step 1: Check your face and neck